+COURSE NUMBER

+CREDIT HOURS

+PRE-REQUISITES

+CO-REQUISITES

-COURSE NUMBER COURSE NAME CREDIT HOURS · · · · · · · · · · · · · · · · · · · CO-REQUISITES HLTI 06202 Information Design and Visual Analytics 3 N/A N/A COURSE DESCRIPTION The course introduces the systematic use of visualization techniques for supporting the discovery of new information as well as the effective presentation of known facts.
+HLTI 06202 COURSE DESCRIPTION Information Design and Visual Analytics 3 N/A N/A

+The course introduces the systematic use of visualization techniques for supporting the discovery of new information as well as the effective presentation of known facts.
 Based on principles from art, graphic design, perceptual psychology, and rhetoric, offers students an opportunity to learn how to successfully choose appropriate visual languages for representing various kinds of data to support insights relevant to the user's goals.
 Covers visual data mining techniques and algorithms for supporting the knowledge-discovery process; principles of visual perception and color theory for revealing patterns in data, semiotics, and the epistemology of visual representation; narrative strategies for communicating and presenting information and evidence; and the critical evaluation and critique of data visualizations.

-HLTM 05202 COURSE DESCRIPTION Project Management3HLTS 05101 Intro to HIN/AThis course provides a comprehensive foundation of the theory and concepts of project management.Included is a focus on the initiation, planning, executing, monitoring and controlling, and closure phases otypical healthcare information technology project.Emphasis is given to practical tools and techniques thatwill allow the HIT professional to repeatedly conduct successful healthcare projects HLTM 05203 Business and Financial Skills for Health Informatics Professionals 3 HLTS05101 Intro to HI HLTM05202 Project Mgmt.
-HLTI05101 Information Systems N/A s Mgmt.
+HLTM 05202 COURSE DESCRIPTION Project Management 3 HLTS 05101 Intro to HI N/A

+This course provides a comprehensive foundation of the theory and concepts of project management.
+Included is a focus on the initiation, planning, executing, monitoring and controlling, and closure phases of a typical healthcare information technology project.
+Emphasis is given to practical tools and techniques that will allow the HIT professional to repeatedly conduct successful healthcare projects

+HLTM 05203 Business and Financial Skills for Health Informatics Professionals

+3 HLTS05101 Intro to HI N/A HLTM05202 Project Mgmt.
+HLTI05101 Information Systems Mgmt.

 COURSE DESCRIPTION This course will focus on the critical business and financial skills/processes needed in the acquisition and management of health information systems and other technologies.
 It extends traditional project management skills to include specialized skills including the development of vendor relationships, the request for proposal process, contractual considerations, and the budgetary processes behind IT operational and strategic decision making.
 This course also reviews the business and financial considerations of forming and operating health information technology ventures.

-HLTM 05204 COURSE DESCRIPTION Operations in Healthcare Organizations The course examines operational issues in h continuous quality improvement and re-eng models, decision analysis techniques, linear models, and statistical quality control.
-The g and limitations of quantitative models with organizations. ineering; program oal is to i demand forecasting, facili ming, queuing and waiting instill an understanding of ity location and design 5 models, inventory control the language, applications, HLTM 06100 Informatics, Quality, and Strategy in Healthcare 3 N/A N/A COURSE DESCRIPTION This course examines the process for reviewing, monitoring, improving and evaluating health care services.
+HLTM 05204 COURSE DESCRIPTION Operations in Healthcare Organizations 3 N/A N/A

+The course examines operational issues in health care management.
+Topics include systems analysis, continuous quality improvement and re-engineering; demand forecasting, facility location and design models, decision analysis techniques, linear programming, queuing and waiting models, inventory control models, and statistical quality control.
+The goal is to instill an understanding of the language, applications, and limitations of quantitative models with regard to decision-making and problem solving in health care organizations.

+HLTM 06100

+Informatics, Quality, and Strategy in 3 N/A N/A Healthcare

+COURSE DESCRIPTION This course examines the process for reviewing, monitoring, improving and evaluating health care services.
 Health services accreditation standards will be explored.
 The role of information technology in providing data for the documentation and evaluation of client outcomes will be emphasized.
 This course will also examine the historical development, current concepts, techniques, and future trends related to the monitoring and evaluation of the quality of health care services.
 Cases will be used to present current issues surrounding attempts to integrate quality management and increased accountability in health care organization.

-HLTM 07101 COURSE DESCRIPTION Organizational Change and Development In this course, students will research and un transformational change (change that occur and positively affecting the core of the organ s at a fun damental level of the syste em).
-Strategies for identifying
+HLTM 07101 COURSE DESCRIPTION Organizational Change and Development 3 N/A N/A In this course, students will research and understand organizational change with an emphasis on transformational change (change that occurs at a fundamental level of the system).
+Strategies for identifying and positively affecting the core of the organization will be discussed and demonstrated.